cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/okta-u2f.md

 * Integrate Cloudflare Access with Okta
 * Configure Okta for U2F enrollment
-* Build an Access policy that require users login with a hardware key
+* Build a [Zero Trust policy](/policies/zero-trust) that require users login with a hardware key
 * Specify that policy to apply to certain Access applications

 The first two sections of this tutorial link to guides to set up Cloudflare Access and integrate Okta.
 If you already use Cloudflare Access with Okta, you can skip ahead to the fourth section.